pallets/flask/docs/upgrading.rst

         patch -p1 < patchfile.diff

 5. If you were using per-module template folders you need to move some templates around.
-Previously if you had a folder named ``templates`` next to a blueprint named ``admin`` the implicit template path automatically was ``admin/index.html`` for a template file called ``templates/index.html``.
+Previously if you had a folder named :file:`templates` next to a blueprint named ``admin`` the implicit template path automatically was :file:`admin/index.html` for a template file called :file:`templates/index.html`.
 This no longer is the case.
-Now you need to name the template ``templates/admin/index.html``.
+Now you need to name the template :file:`templates/admin/index.html`.
 The tool will not detect this so you will have to do that on your own.

 Please note that deprecation warnings are disabled by default starting